 Scion went to great lengths to keep the FR-S as light as possible, which explains why the automaker opted for a traditional trunk rather than a heavier hatchback.
 The FR-S also comes equipped with an aluminum hood and a sunroof isn't offered.
 The FR-S rolls on lightweight 17-inch wheels wrapped in Michelin Primacy HP tires used on Toyota's hybrids in Japan for a balanced handling feel.

-Standard features on the FR-S include a 6.1-inch LCD touchscreen, 300-watt AM/FM/CD Pioneer sound system with eight speakers, an auxiliary input jack, USB port, Bluetooth connectivity and HD radio.
+Standard features on the FR-S include a 7-inch touch screen, a AM/FM/CD Pioneer sound system with eight speakers, a rear-view camera, an auxiliary input jack, a USB port, Bluetooth connectivity and HD radio.

 The optional BeSpoke Premium Audio System adds navigation and the ability to connect to a plethora of smartphone-based apps, including Aha radio, Facebook, Twitter, Yelp, Tripadvisor and more.